jbdanquah2/asuoyeboah-sda/README.md

 ## Node Version

-You'll need to install node version 16.16.0
+You'll need to install node version 16.16.0.
+Then run `npm install`

-Then run npm install

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding